 - Enroll and train over 5,000 youth in WRN technical and soft skills

-- Engage 60 private sector partners through industry classes, internships, and other collaborative and learning opportunities
+- Engage 60 private sector partners through virtual work-based learning, internships, and other collaboration and learning opportunities

 Jakarta Education Agency